Manihellodjango/Manihellodjango/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hello, my name is Mani Kumar and I am a master's student at [Ernst-Abbe-Hochschule jena](https://www.eah-jena.de/) majoring in Scientific Instrumentation.
-My technology stack involves Java/J2EE, Spring, Maven, Hibernate, MySQL, javascript, Backbone.js, and, HTML/CSS/Bootstrap.
-Besides programming, I have an immense interest in music.
+Hello, my name is Mani Kumar and I am a master's student at [Ernst-Abbe-Hochschule jena](https://www.eah-jena.de/) majoring in Scientific Instrumentation.Currently working as work student in Frontend development.

-- 🔭
-- 💬 Brainstorm with me over tech, algorithms, career, and music
-- 📫 How to reach me: yadlapallimanikumar1@gmail.com
-- 😄 Pronouns: Programmer
-- ⚡
--

 **Languages and Tools:**